 June 28, 1969

-In a shimmering atmosphere of hope, possibility and innocent dreams (despite the backdrop of the raging Vietnam war) John composed a worldwide anthem of Peace, ‘Give Peace a Chance’.
+In a shimmering atmosphere of hope, possibility and innocent dreams (despite the backdrop of the raging Vietnam war and the Nixon presidency) John composed a worldwide anthem of Peace, ‘Give Peace a Chance’.
 It had been two years since the Summer of Love.
 The Beatles, as a band were fracturing.
-The Woodstock festival was just a few weeks away.
+The Woodstock festival in New York State was just a few weeks away.

 Unfortunately, this was optimism’s last hurrah.
 The youth had found their voice and felt empowered.
-However, anger escalated and demonstrations were becoming more aggressive.
+However, a climate of anger and aggression was escalating.
 John and Yoko were trying to calm the frenzy, telling everyone to ‘stay in bed’ and ‘grow your hair’ in peaceful protest.
-Just three months later (August 1969), the world was shocked and shaken by the Manson murders.
+Just three months later (August 1969) the world was shocked and shaken by the Manson murders.
 The 1960s flower power ideal came to an abrupt end.